-From time to time, a remarkable record pops up out of the blue.
-For some reason, whether one-of-a-kind or long forgotten, it had remained undocumented until now.
+From time to time, an undocumented one-of-a-kind or long forgotten record pops up out of the blue.

-Here is a place to show off the most recent discovery of the kind for the first time [Rolling Stones, official 7" only format].
+Here is a place to show off the most recent discovery of the kind for the first time [official 7" only format].

-If you want to let the world know about an unusual nugget you've just found, please send full details here.
 Leave no stone unturned!
+Let the world know about an unusual nugget you've just found, send full details here.

 'Everybody Needs Somebody To Love' but at which speed?| June 2016